Last Updated on

 What Do Medical Experts Recommend in Such a Situation?

 An empty gestational sac, or no yolk sac at 8 weeks where the embryo is also absent, is termed as anembryonic or empty sac pregnancy.
-This is the kind of miscarriage where the woman is advised by a medical professional to either go in for a D&C (dilation and curettage) or for a natural termination of pregnancy.
+This is a kind of miscarriage in which a woman is advised by a medical professional to either go in for a D&C (dilation and curettage) or for a natural termination of pregnancy.

 A D&C (dilation and curettage) is a common surgical process done on women.
-It is used to terminate a miscarriage when the uterus fails to empty the contents of an unsuccessful pregnancy entirely.
+It is used to terminate a miscarriage when the uterus fails to empty the entire contents of an unsuccessful pregnancy.
 Dilation & curettage involves dilation of the cervix to make an aperture for a small surgical instrument to scrape tissue from the uterus.

 Studies indicate that anembryonic pregnancies are inclined to have greater levels of chromosomal abnormalities.
-Research suggests that a woman’s body identifies this problem early on and halts further progress of the pregnancy.
-On finding out about an empty sac, no doubt you will feel bad, but if you look at the bright side, it is a discontinuance of an unhealthy pregnancy.
+Research suggests that a woman’s body identifies this problem early on, and halts further progress of the pregnancy.
+On finding out about an empty sac, you will undoubtedly feel bad, but if you look at the bright side, it is a discontinuance of an unhealthy pregnancy.

 The key to a healthy pregnancy is to remain stress-free.
-It is very common to not have a visible yolk sac due to miscalculations in gestational age, but you should not lose hope or feel discouraged until you have a confirmation from your doctor.
+It is very common not to have a visible yolk sac due to miscalculations in gestational age, but you should not lose hope or feel discouraged until you have a confirmation from your doctor.
 Additional scans during later weeks can reveal a yolk sac, or your doctor might declare a miscarriage.

 Also Read: NK Cells and Pregnancy